Icebee-Development/Discord.js-Introduction/first-bot/readme.md

   console.log("I am ready");
 });

-// Checks if message starts with "hi" if true then replys with "hello" client.on("messageCreate", (message) => {
+// Checks if message starts with "ping" if true then replys with "pong!" client.on("messageCreate", (message) => {
   if(message.content.startsWith("ping")) {
     message.channel.send("pong!");